micartey/NeuralNetwork/README.md

 # NeuralNetwork

-This is a object oriented neural network where each `Layer` has a ${n}$-amount of `Neurons` and each `Neuron` is capable of having it's own activation function.
+This is a object oriented neural network where each `Layer` has a n-amount of `Neurons` and each `Neuron` is capable of having it's own activation function.
 The structure of the `Neurons` and their connections to other `Layers` doesn't sepperate itself from other neural networks where each `Neuron` is connected to each `Neuron` in the next `Layer`

 <div
  align="center">